odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         ??? intermediate "Receiving events from Egeria (30 mins)"
             - Implementing and registering a listener ??? intermediate "Testing your connector (60 mins)"
-            - Installling, configuring and driving the connector
+            - Installing, configuring and driving the connector
             - Verifying the metadata is correct
         ??? advanced "Nested connectors (60 mins)"
             - Why nest connectors